A craftsman home is a highly sought type of house these days. Lots of people who go house shopping look for a place with character.

-It’s pretty amazing what a good set of cabinetry hardware can do when you’re wanting to blend two styles together.
-Sleek modern pulls on wood cabinet doors can be just the touch of modern that your craftsman kitchen needed to bring it up to date.
+It’s pretty amazing what a good set of cabinetry hardware can do when you want to blend two styles together.
+Sleek modern pulls on wood cabinet doors can be just the touch of modern that your craftsman-style kitchen needed to bring it up to date.

 Is all that wood a little too much for you?
 That’s okay.
 It’s your house so paint those cabinets a creamy white that makes you happy.
-You’ll still keep all the architectural glory, just in a lighter color.
+You’ll still keep all the craftsman architectural style, just in a lighter color.

-The option for open shelving is especially helpful in small craftsman kitchens.
+The option for open shelving is especially helpful in small craftsman-style kitchens.
 Replacing cabinets with shelves makes the space feel larger and usually doesn’t detract from the general craftsman feel.

 Big families all require more space.
 If your family is finding it hard to fit into your kitchen, consider opening it up to your other living areas and adding a large island.
 Suddenly your craftsman kitchen will be a space where the whole family can enjoy being together.

 Another great option for extra seating space is to replace cabinets with a breakfast nook area.
 You’ll find that it will blend into your craftsman-style kitchen perfectly and provide that necessary coloring and homework zone for dinner prep time.